About offline conversion tracking

 Importing offline conversion events gives you a more comprehensive look at which keywords and targeting criteria (for example, geography or time of day) drive the most cost-effective conversions.
 This data can help you target and optimize your campaigns for increased profit.

 If you attract leads or buyers online, or both, you might want to record a conversion in the following cases:

-- When you close a sale offline (for example, over the phone or in person) and track this sale in another sale, such as Salesforce
+- When you close a sale offline (for example, over the phone or in person) and track this sale in a customer relationship manager system

 - 30 days after the online sale so you can exclude transactions that resulted in a return

 - Only if the sale was made to a new customer

 - Only if it is a customer's 2nd purchase

 Here's a quick overview of the feature.

 AdWords offers 2 options to see how your AdWords campaigns drive offline sales and leads:

 - AdWords Conversion Import allows you to import conversions that you track in any other system into AdWords.
 It’s the broadest option and applies to many different ways of tracking offline conversions.
 And it allows you to import conversions that started with an ad click or with a call from your ad.